aiven/devportal/docs/platform/concepts/maintenance-window.rst

 Periodic infrastructure updates
 --------------------------------

-There are regular maintenance updates for service nodes based on their age.
 Maintenance updates are scheduled automatically for services with nodes active for 180 days and more.

 .. important::